Universal Design for Learning: Principles and Examples for 2023All Posts

 8. Adapt information for multilingual students

 Schools nowadays are becoming more and more international.
-When viewed in a positive light, this international flare can boost the atmosphere of a classroom.
+When viewed in a positive light, this international flair can boost the atmosphere of a classroom and make it more inclusive.

 However, adaptive representation of information is essential in this aspect of universal design for learning.